 Transfer students should refer to the Academic Passport Policy under "Admissions."
 Specifics of the Academic Passport Policy implications for West Chester University students can be obtained from the Office of the Registrar.

 West Chester University offers three programs that assess learning acquired outside of the traditional classroom.
 The University evaluates and awards credits on a course basis; therefore, students must demonstrate competence in a particular course, not a general body of knowledge.
+Transfer credits credentialed through ACE (American Council of Education) for experiential learning will be transferred in as TRN 199.
+Students may pursue specific course or subject area transfer credit appeal/petition through the existing transfer credit appeals process.
+Departments will determine equivalency, if any.
 Students may earn a maximum of 32 credits through any combination of these three programs.

 A student is recommended for graduation upon the satisfactory completion of a minimum of 120 semester hours at the 100 level or above and upon fulfillment of all categories of the requirements for his or her degree.
 A minimum overall cumulative GPA of 2.00 (C) is required for graduation.
 The minimum GPA for major requirements varies by major.
 Students should consult with their respective department.
 Specific programs, in accordance with University procedures, may set other higher standards and may require more than 120 credits for completion of the degree.
 Degree requirements are detailed under the heading of the subject field.
 See also "Requirements for the Baccalaureate Degree."
 A student must file for graduation no later than the end of the junior year.
 It is imperative that the student meet with his or her academic adviser.
 Students can obtain a copy of the graduation checklist from the Office of the Registrar.
 Any student currently matriculated in the University may graduate after completion of 120 credits, PROVIDED